-Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(F), is reflected in ROPS 19-20, line item 121, and provides for the reimbursement of DTSC's costs of oversight and review of the ongoing groundwater monitoring.
-Thus, for the ROPS 19-20 cycle and as reflected in ROPS line item 121, it is estimated that the Successor Agency will incur approximately \$75,000.00 for DTSC oversight.
+As part of the ROPS 19-20 review process, DOF questioned and initially denied funding for the Environmental Oversight Agreement with DTSC as an enforceable obligation.
+However, following the meet and confer process initiated by Successor Agency staff, DOF approved the Environmental Oversight Agreement with DTSC.
+Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 121, it is estimated that the Successor Agency will incur approximately \$75,000.00 for DTSC oversight.

-Once the Successor Agency completes the groundwater remediation efforts required by the FS/RAP and RDIP and the Settlement Order, it will obtain immunity from future regulatory actions pursuant to the Polanco Redevelopment Act, which immunity can be transferred to future owners of South Bayfront Site B. Further, once DTSC approves the O&M Plan, O&M Agreement, LUC, and confirms the application of the immunity pursuant to the Polanco Redevelopment Act, the South Bayfront Site B parcels are to be transferred to the City of Emeryville for future development pursuant to the terms of the approved LRPMP.
+Once the Successor Agency completes the groundwater remediation efforts required by the FS/RAP and RDIP and the Settlement Order, it will obtain immunity from future regulatory actions pursuant to the Polanco Redevelopment Act, which immunity can be transferred to future owners of Site B. Further, once DTSC approves the O&M Plan, O&M Agreement (if required), and LUC, and confirms the application of the immunity pursuant to the Polanco Redevelopment Act, the Site B parcels are to be transferred to the City of Emeryville for future development pursuant to the terms of the approved LRPMP.